infinityworks/101-Sessions/sessions/Snowflake-100/102/04-terraform-state/README.md

 To begin we must create a remote state bucket and lock table within an AWS account; this is referenced to keep track of all changes made by Terraform and ensures stateful deployments.

-The remote state bucket and lock table's name are comprised of your project name, this can be updated in `./aws/state_resources/s3/environment/dev/environment.tfvars`.
+The remote state bucket and lock table's name are comprised of your `project name`, this can be updated in `./aws/state_resources/s3/environment/dev/environment.tfvars`.
 Your AWS region can be updated in `./aws/state_resources/s3/variables.tf`

 **If you are using the IW AWS sandbox account, you must update the above file before planning and applying to ensure your resources are uniquely named; one suggestion is to include a hash or your initials in the project name**